Twelve Apostles Spring Expedition

-Your walking guides will offer their expert knowledge on the unique flora and fauna as we explore the great ocean trail.
-At the end of each day, enjoy a foot spa, delicious locally sourced produce, wine and beer in the comfort of our very own Eco Lodge.
+Your walking guides will bring their expert knowledge to bear on the wondrous flora and fauna unique to this natural habitat of the great ocean trail.
+At the end of each day, be treated to the enjoyment of a foot spa, feast on deliciously sumptuous locally sourced produce, wine and beer in the comfort of our very own Eco Lodge.

 INTRODUCING MATILDA WAND